Wintellect/MSLearn/Introduction to Python/includes/3-working-with-strings.md

 print(message) # outputs: Hello World!
 ```

 You may use single or double quotation marks to quote strings.
 There is no difference in the results, or in how the strings are stored internally.
 You can embed a double quotation mark in a string by enclosing the string itself in single quotes, and you can embed a single quotation mark in a string by enclosing the string in double quotes.
-If the string contains the same quotation mark as the one used to quote the string, you may escape the embedded quotation mark with a backslash:
+If the string contains the same quotation mark as the one used to quote the string, you can escape the embedded quotation mark with a backslash:

 ```python
 message = 'Tim said, \'Hello World!\''